Same-Sex Unions in Pre-Modern Europe: Wider reception

-On her Christian apologetics website, the American Roman Catholic journalist Marian Therese Horvat pejoratively accused Boswell of being a historical revisionist, claiming that his book was "obviously shaped by his personal lifestyle and convictions", having been written to "further the gay rights agenda".
-Maintaining that all of the church blessings between two men described in the book were ceremonies of "spiritual brotherhood" and not of "same-sex unions", she highlighted the law codes that prohibited same-sex sexual activity during this period, information she claims Boswell ignored.
-Labelling Same-Sex Unions as "bad history", she attacked it as a threat to "the very soul of Christian Civilization."

 Subsequent scholarship

 In 2003, The Friend by the scholar Alan Bray was published.
 Continuing Boswell's line of research, it served as a defense of his thesis, confirming that, "[f]or a very long period, formal amatory unions, conjugal, elective and indissoluble, between two members of the same sex were made in Europe, publicly recognised and consecrated in churches through Christian ritual."